theobald-software/kb.theobald-software.github.io/content/_sap/supported-sap-and-hana-versions-by-theobald-software-products.md

 ---
 layout: page
-title: Supported SAP and HANA Versions by Theobald Software Products
+title: Supported SAP and S/4HANA Versions
 description: Supported SAP and HANA Versions by Theobald Software Products
 permalink: /:collection/:path
 weight: 9
 ---

-Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

-Theobald Software products are compatible with the following SAP versions.
-The underlying type of the database is irrelevant.
-This can be a MSSQL, Oracle or even a HANA DB:
+This article gives an overview of all SAP systems that are supported by Theobald products.<br> The underlying type of the database is irrelevant.

-ERP:

-- SAP R/3 Enterprise Edition 4.0B
-- SAP R/3 Enterprise Edition 4.3
-- SAP R/3 Enterprise Edition 4.5B
+### Supported SAP ERP Systems

 - SAP R/3 Enterprise Edition 4.6C
 - SAP R/3 Enterprise Edition 4.6F
 - SAP R/3 Enterprise Edition 4.7